 All uploaded sequence data are deleted on the server within 24 hours after the calculations have been completed.
-The e-mail addresses of the users are stored only on the server and only during that time period.
-The e-mail addresses are not made available to third parties; they are only used directly on the server to calculate pseudonymised usage statistics.
+Both the sequence data and the e-mail addresses of the users are stored only on the server and only during that time period.
+Both sequence data and the e-mail addresses are not made available to third parties.
+E-mail addresses are only used directly on the server to calculate pseudonymised usage statistics.

 The entire GGDC web site supports HTTPS, a protocol for secure communication over a computer network and widely used on the Internet.
 In practice, this provides a reasonable guarantee that one is communicating with precisely the website that one intended to communicate with (as opposed to an impostor), as well as ensuring that the contents of communications between the user and site cannot be read or forged by any third party.

 Use of this form is free for academic purposes.
 For all other uses, please contact the authors.

 General information on the FASTA format is available on Wikipedia.
 The most frequently observed causes of FASTA files rejected by the GGDC are listed below, together with suggestions for fixes.

 |Cause of the problem||Recommended solution|

 |Not a FASTA file but some other format.||Upload FASTA format instead of, e.g., GenBank flatfiles.|